 Physiotherapy for Headaches — Real Relief, Lasting Results

-Chronic headaches aren't something you have to live with.
+Chronic headaches are not something you have to live with.
 Our Oakville physiotherapists identify the root cause — whether cervicogenic, tension-type, or migraine-related — and deliver targeted, evidence-based treatment that addresses pain at its source.

 Headaches are Canada’s hidden health burden